hominidae/InsectsArctic-2025/README.md

 This code is intended for the analysis of DNA Barcoding specimens collected in the Kitikmeot region of Nunavut.
 It'll require working with whole specimen sequences and metabarcode sequences.

 ### Older samples (2018-2021):
-were submitted to the Barcode of Life Datasystem via the Centre for Biodiversity genomics at the University of Guelph.
-These are considered whole specimen sequences, as a result they are approximately ~650bp reads of the COI5P DNA barcode region.
+These were submitted to the Barcode of Life Datasystem via the Centre for Biodiversity genomics at the University of Guelph and span from 2018-2021.

+These are considered whole specimen sequences, as a result they are approximately ~650bp reads of the COI5P DNA Barcode region.

 ### Newer samples (2022-2024):
-were processed using a metabarcoding approach which resulted in shorter reads (150bp-400bp) of the COI5P DNA barcode region.
+These were processed using bulk metabarcoding which resulted in shorter reads (150bp-400bp) of the COI5P DNA Barcode region.
+The term 'bulk metabarcoding' refers to an entire Malaise bottle being processed rather than individual specimens pulled and PCR sequenced.

+The bulk metabarcoding will catch more DNA present from various forms of life with DNA present in a 500mL HDPE Malaise bottle, but the reads are subsequently shorter and less likely to encapsulate the entirety of a DNA barcode region like COI-5P.
+That's the gist of it anyway.
+I'm sure the actual lab explanation is very interesting, but the end result is that the shorter reads mean that there is less DNA present to compare against the ~650bp DNA Barcode region collected previously.

 ### Access to metabarcoding data:
 The Metabarcoding data is available via Google Drive via this link:\